adfresca/sdk-ios/README.md

 #### Hard Currency Item Tracking

 In iOS, the purchase of 'Hard Currency Item' is made with Apple's Storekit framework.
-When a user purchased the item successfully, simply create AFPurchase object and use logPurchase method.
+When a user purchased the item successfully, simply create NPurchase object and use logPurchase method.
 Also, call cancelPromotionPurchase method when a user cancelled or failed to purchase.

 ```objective-c
 - (void)completeTransaction:(SKPaymentTransaction *)transaction